jaron summers (c) 2014

 “OK, I’ll get in but don’t leave the lid shut too long.”

-My mother who was upstairs and always sensed when thing were going wrong yelled down.
+My mother who was upstairs and always sensed when things were amiss, yelled down.
 “What are you two doing?”

-“Dad is going to lock me in the deep freezer,” I said, standing in the steel sarcophagus that was growing colder, its compressor humming away.
+“Dad is going to lock your sole heir in the deep freezer,” I said, standing in the steel sarcophagus that was growing colder, its compressor humming away.

 “What?” asked my mother.